KobAmoah/Value-Investing-Stock-Screener/README.md

 ** Note the program will take at least an hour to run on your computer.
 I had to web scrape Fundamental data from Yahoo Finance which extends the process of collecting and parsing raw data.

+## Caution:
+Given the tilt of the screener is to identify undervalued companies in a given index, it is inevitable the screener will include companies that are correctly undervalued by the market.
+An analyst has to be willing to look into an undervalued company's financials to determine if it is rightly undervalued.
+Specifically, the analyst has to assess a company for the following scenarios:

+1. Mature Companies whose growth is in the past.
+Managed earnings(where earnings growth diverge significantly from revenue growth) and management inefficiencies are crucial to identify.
+2. Firms in decline, where growth is often negative, and the potential for distress and bankruptcy may be substantial.

 ### Methodology:
 #### Decision Tree Regression (DTR):
 DTR involves segmenting predictor variables into distinct regions to predict stock returns.
 It starts with all observations in a single region and iteratively splits data into smaller regions to minimize the Residual Sum of Squares (RSS).
 The tree is pruned to prevent overfitting, using a Grid Search Cross-Validation to optimize hyperparameters.